Amsterdam/amsterdam-app-scraper-iprox/README.md

 # Iprox Scraper
 The Iprox system feeds content to the https://amsterdam.nl site.
 This content can also be retrieved in an obscure recursive json format.
-The Iprox scraper reads this json and transforms it into a suitable format for the Amsterdam-App.
+The Iprox scraper reads this json and transforms it into a predictable and reliable data format.
-The content is ingested into the Amsterdam-App-Backend (API server) via REST calls
+The transformed data can be ingested in a backend of your choosing.
+See API ingest routes below.

 # Setup your development environment
 Clone this project and in the root folder of this project run the command below to setup your development environment